12. Chasing a Ghost

 “Is Oscar in trouble?”

-Came to a conclusion and said, “I’ll tell him.”
+Came to a conclusion and kept the business card, saying, “I’ll tell him.”

 A couple hours later, Oscar returned home.